 China Visa Information

 If you require a Chinese visa (almost all nationalities do), ideally you should obtain this from your country before your arrival in Hong Kong.
-While in certain cases the Commissioner’s Office of China’s Foreign Ministry in the Hong Kong S.A.R will grant visas to visitors this is not guaranteed and they have been known to create difficulties for non-Hong Kong residents who apply for visas here.
+While in certain cases the Commissioner’s Office of China’s Foreign Ministry in the Hong Kong S.A.R will grant visas to visitors this is not guaranteed.